 API access keys

-The API Access tab lets administrators view and generate access keys for users.
+The API Access tab allows admins to view and generate access keys for other users.

 Access key details

-You view and generate access keys in the Project management > API Access tab.
+To view and generate access keys, expand your user name, select Project management and click the API Access tab.

 For each access key, the following columns are displayed: